 Every PC has a number of statistics that describe them, from a mechanical stance.
 They are listed below.

 Every PC begins the game with 10 max Luck.
-Luck can be burned to level up an aptitude (unless otherwise noted, every aptitude level requires 1 Luck to be burned); it is recommended at least 5 Luck is burned for this purpose before play begins.
+Luck can be burned to level up an aptitude, and, unless otherwise noted, every aptitude level requires 1 Luck to be burned.
+It is recommended at least 5 Luck is burned for this purpose before play begins.
 Luck can also be spent to automatically succeed on any roll, even after the outcome of the roll has already been determined.
 Each morning, 1 Luck is restored until it reaches the current max.
 Luck is gained at GM discretion, usually when a PC has accomplished some great feat or personal mission.

 Every PC has a list of Aptitudes – behaviors and feats that they excel in.
 It is possible for this list to be empty (as it technically is at the beginning of the game).
 The Aptitudes are split into two categories: Basic and Special.
 The list of aptitudes can be found here.